 from Pympler to get the memory footprint of a named tuple and its equivalent dictionary.

 Note: Pympler is a tool to monitor and analyze the memory behavior of Python objects.
+You can install it from PyPI using pip

-$ pip install pympler
+$ python -m pip install pympler

 $ python namedtuple_dict_memory.py

-namedtuple: 160 bytes (67.74% smaller)
+namedtuple: 160 bytes (62.26% smaller)

-dict: 496 bytes
+dict: 424 bytes

 Note: When you compare named tuples and dictionaries, the final memory consumption difference will depend on the number of values and their types.
 With different values, you’ll get different results.

-Finally, you need to have an idea of how different named tuples and dictionaries are in terms of operations performance.
+Finally, you need to have an idea of how different named tuples and dictionaries are in terms of performance.
 To do that, you’ll test membership and attribute access operations.
 Get back to your code editor and create the following script:

-# namedtuple_dict_time.py
+namedtuple_dict_time.py

 from collections import namedtuple